BlackDragonBE/GPDWin2XTUManager/README.md

+## PLEASE READ FIRST

-## NOTE: The active development on this application has stopped.
+The active development on this application has stopped.
+You can fork this project and adjust it to your needs, but I won't be able to give any support.
+This is a project I did out of love for the community, so I don't make any profit.
 It's impossible for me to keep up with the newest GPD hardware without being sponsored.
-You can fork this project and adjust it to your needs, but I won't be able to give any support.
+I have reached out to GPD in the winter of 2020 to ask for hardware, but they have ignored me.
+If you like this project, please reach out to GPD and ask them to reach out to me so I can continue my software development for their hardware.

 # GPD Win 2 XTU Manager